4d/go-mobile/docs/getting-started/create-your-first-app.md

 Welcome to the 4D mobile application builder.
 This tutorial will let you dive right into mobile development for iOS and Android with 4D.

-:::note
+:::note Reminder

-Before starting, please check the hardware and software requirements for 4D mobile project development.
+Before starting, please check that your configuration meets hardware and software [requirements](requirements.md) for 4D mobile project development.

 :::